 Companies want to hire people who are passionate about their work.
 This question enables the interviewer to gain insight into your motivation for pursuing a career in accounting and why you are interested in the position.

-The accounting field can be deemed monotonous and meticulous- something that many people would stay away from.
-So conveying your passion in clarity is important to separate yourself from other candidates.
+The accounting field can be deemed monotonous and meticulous, something that many people would stay away from.
+So, conveying your passion in clarity is important to separate yourself from other candidates.

 Keep in mind that recruiters hear a collection of answers and can read into the lines with ease, so always stay sincere with your answer.

 By sharing your strengths (and weaknesses), interviewers will be able to highlight your key skills that can bring benefit to the company.
 Whilst explaining your strengths, be sure to list examples to prove your capability in the interview.
-There is no point saying something with no proof- it just sounds weak.
+There is no point in saying something with no proof- it just sounds weak.

-For example, you might say “I have a dedicated work ethic with my time management skills” and just ending it there is useless.
+For example, you might say, “I have a dedicated work ethic with my time management skills,” and just ending it there is useless.
 Try adding in “I have a dedicated work ethic with my time management skills by studying full time and juggling being the president of the student body and working a part-time job.”

 This is a typical interview question for interviewers to determine whether you would be a good fit for the role and what you are looking for in your next job.
 This question can be a way to show how you are qualified for this job.

 The key to answering this question is to present to the interviewers how your skills and experience can be effectively utilized in this position.
-For example, you could say, “I recently completed XERO accounting software training and I look forward to applying those skills to this job.”
+For example, you could say, “I recently completed XERO accounting software training, and I look forward to applying those skills to this job.”

 Additionally, you can also mention that you are motivated by the challenges you encounter and make sure to support your statement with some real-life examples.

-This question calls for how the team has improved or come back from a difficult situation due to your efforts and inputs rather than your role in leading a team’s success.
+This question calls for how the team has improved or come back from a difficult situation due to your efforts and inputs, rather than your role in leading a team’s success.
 Examples of resilience, cooperation, and professionalism are some things recruiters will be looking out for.

-Identifying how you’ve played your part shows confidence in your strengths appealing to many recruiters.
-This set of skills is a strong foundation for the progression of the business as collaboration in a corporate setting is crucial for the company.
+Identifying how you’ve played your part shows confidence in your strengths, appealing to many recruiters.
+This set of skills is a strong foundation for the progression of the business, as collaboration in a corporate setting is crucial for the company.

 In a career where working on multiple things at the same time with deadlines very close together, can be quite stressful.
 Especially, for a typical accounting job, you would often need to juggle different work and project deadlines.

 As a profession that deals with the methodical and precise way of recording and reporting, room for error can be large.
-You are held to a high standard and the margin for error is tiny.
+You are held to a high standard, and the margin for error is tiny.
 Small mistakes can lead to large financial issues.

-So an emphasis on the importance of checking work and establishing checks and balances within a team is crucial when answering a question like this.
+So, an emphasis on the importance of checking work and establishing checks and balances within a team is crucial when answering a question like this.
 Recruiters want to hear that you have some sort of method for ensuring the accuracy of your work.

 However, this cannot happen overnight.
 If you stumble on your words or can’t speak clearly during the interview, it is not the end of the world.
-Practicing different scenarios are crucial for an exceptional interview and will help you gain confidence in your answers and yourself as a candidate.
-Always remember to do your research about the company and its culture and vision.
+Practicing different scenarios is crucial for an exceptional interview and will help you gain confidence in your answers and yourself as a candidate.
+Always remember to do your research about the company and its culture , and vision.

 If you need to brush up on your accounting skills and learn in-depth about accounting software as well as your soft skills, BLC Training and Internship is the one-stop solution for all.
-At BLC, we helped many accounting graduates to kick start their dream careers in Australia just like you.
+At BLC, we helped many accounting graduates to kick-start their dream careers in Australia, just like you.
 Discover how BLC Training and Internship can help you with your Accounting career today.

 If you would like to find out more or require training on accounting software like Xero and MYOB, we are here to help.
 Get in touch with one of our friendly staff members to book a free trial class today!